UoMMScRobotics/UOMDocumentationForLeoRover/Further_reading/Networking.md

 ---
 <h2 align="center"> The Network Stack </h2>

 To understand how ROS 2 (and Gazebo) communicate, it helps to look at how data actually moves through a computer.
 Communicationd ride on top of the TCP/IP networking stack, see table 1.

-Network communication on Linux follows the TCP/IP stack, see table 1.
 Each layer in this stack adds its own responsibilities, and problems at any layer can result in communication disruption.
 <div align="center">

 | Layer               | Example protocols & components   | Role in communication                                                    |  ROS 2/Gazebo relevance                                          |